The Big Picture On How To Spot Professional Tenants:

 Professional tenants are vampires.
-They suck the lifeblood of both your property and the neighborhood, moving in with no intention to pay, and living rent-free for up to two years.
+They suck the lifeblood of both your property and the neighborhood, moving in with no intention to pay and living rent-free for up to two years.

 If you think I’m being melodramatic, imagine paying the mortgage on your property for two years with no rental income to help cover it.
-Then imagine having to hire a lawyer to clear out the vampire infestation.
-Then imagine the damage to your property, once the villains are finally gone.

 Has the mood been properly set for a horror story?